flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 A request/message comes in from the outside world (button click, HTTP request, stdin...), the root object calls methods[^1] on _it's_ objects (which in turn call methods) - and thus the program springs to life.

-By way of contrast, functional-programming languages don't use
+By way of contrast, "proper" functional-programming languages don't use
 * Classes
 * Objects
 * Methods

 Primarily, they deal with
 1) Lumps of data
-2) Functions
+2) Pure functions (calculations)
-3) "Side effects"
+3) Actions (code that causes "side effects")

-(...and some other things like ADTs & typeclasses, which I'll ignore for now)
+(...and some other things like ADTs & typeclasses, which I'll ignore)

-Avoiding (for the time being) a more nuanced discussion of what a [function](https://en.wikipedia.org/wiki/Function_(mathematics)) is and is not, just think of a function as an _unbound_ method (i.e. a `static` method).
-So unlike a method (which is bound to a particular object), a function just kind of "floats around".
-Because the function isn't tied to an object, it can only utilise the parameters that were passed in when it was called.
+Avoiding a more nuanced discussion of what a [function](https://en.wikipedia.org/wiki/Function_(mathematics)) is and is not, just think of a function as an _unbound_ method (i.e. a `static` method).
+* A method is bound to a particular object (instance)
+* A function just kind of "floats around" (it isn't tied to any particular object).
+  * As a consequence, a function **can only utilise the parameters that were explicitly passed in** when it was called.

+If that distinction doesn't make sense, don't worry about it for now - just use the words "method" and "function" interchangeably.

 In the functional programming paradigm, the program as a whole can be viewed as a [computation](https://en.wikipedia.org/wiki/Model_of_computation):
 * A request to perform computation comes in from the outside world